PlaceNL2022/Bot/README.md

 It has been confirmed to run on x64(average desktop computer) and armv7(raspberry pi), but it should also be able to run on arm64(new apple computers).

 1. Install [Docker](https://docs.docker.com/get-docker/)
-2. Run this command: `docker run --pull=always --restart unless-stopped -it ghcr.io/placenl/placenl-bot ACCESS_TOKEN_HERE`
+2. Run this command: `docker run --pull=always --restart unless-stopped -it ghcr.io/placenl/placenl-bot SESSION_COOKIE_HERE`

 -----